joshcomley/Overengineer/_posts/2015-12-19-Using-OpenIddict-to-easily-add-token-authentication-to-your-.NET-web-apps.markdown

 	...
 }
 {% endhighlight %}

+For the above code to compile, you'll need to come up with a something for the following variables:
+- YOUR_CLIENT_APP_ID
+  - This is just the ID of your client.
+For now you can just use something like "My Client", nice and professinal, like
+- YOUR_CLIENT_APP_SECRET
+  - Again, we're just getting this up and running so choose anything, but for production apps ensure this is kept absolutely private and is impossible to guess.
+Best to just use a random guid.

 ## Create a login page
 Either replace the contents of your existing `Index.cshtml` with the following, or create a new page with the following cshtml code: